zfanli/demo-adjustable-web/README.md

         - [ ] maximize button to minimize other panels to the tab bar
           - [ ] set the target panel to be the max one and minimize other panels
         - [ ] retrieve panel from the tab bar to the main screen
-      - [ ] deal with z-index on operation on the tab bar
+      - [x] deal with z-index on operation on the tab bar
-        - [ ] set top z-index to the active tab/panel
+        - [x] set top z-index to the active tab/panel
           - [x] set top z-index in un-sortable mode
           - [x] set top z-index if tab is in active
             - [x] in un-sortable mode
         - [x] the z-index maybe should to be managed by a individual array
   - [ ] Add tab bar to the view
     - [x] basic tab bar placeholder
+    - [ ] useTransitions to animate add and remove action
     - [ ] panels minimize to tab bar
     - [ ] retrieve panels from tab bar
   - [ ] Fill fixed menu with 6 items